 Procedures Inside Functions

-There is no reason that a function cannot be pure, and still use procedural code in its implementation.
+Since effects are contained, a function can be pure and still use impure functions in its implementation!
 For example:

 greet = (name) ->